Quansight-Labs/numpy.net/README.md

 The underlying technology uses 100% .NET data types.
 If you are working with doubles, then an array of doubles are allocated.
 There is no worry about mismatching Python allocated C pointers to the .NET data type.
 There is no worry about interop 'marshalling' of data and the complexities and problems that can cause.

 ## High performance calculations
-We recently reworked our calculation engine to take advantage of the .NET Parallel libraries and we inlined as much as we could.

-This has caused a massive improvement in performance/reduced calculation times.
-We are comparable to the "C" based NumPy in performance now.
-In a few cases, we seem to be faster.
-We hope to continue to fine tune the performance in future releases.
+We make use of .NET parallelization technologies as much as possible, and have optimized common code paths as much as possible.
+The result is a library that performs as well or better than the Python/C based NumPy in most cases.
+Coupled with our ability to multi-thread, we may be the fastest and most efficent NumPy in the industry.

 To take full advantage of the optimizations, try to do calculations with same type arrays.
 For example, adding 2 large Float64/double arrays will typically be faster than adding 1 large double array and 1 large integer array.
 We are able to follow highly optimized paths if the data is the same type.